Eating gluten free on a budget can be difficult. But here are 4 useful tips to help you stay healthy and eating well on a gluten free diet.

 Vegetables, unprocessed meats, most dairy, and rice do not contain gluten.
 By staying away from processed foods, which may contain gluten, try to cook a meal using ingredients in their natural state.
 For example, use potatoes instead of frozen hash browns.

 Buy your flours in bulk

 By purchasing your flours in large quantities, you will get a better price per pound than if you buy the small packages of flour.

 If you are in Canada, you can save money by purchasing the large, unopened bags of gluten free flours and starches at Bulk Barn.
 Since the bags are still sealed, you don’t have to worry about cross contamination.

 To extend the shelf life, you can store the unused portion in sealed containers in the freezer or fridge.
 You could also team up with others that have to eat gluten free, and divide the large bags between the group, assuring that you always have fresh flours on hand.

 Learn to cook & bake

 When you go out for the day, you should take a gluten-free snack along from home.
 Some gluten-free crackers, nuts, and dried or fresh fruit are all some ideas.
-Once you are out and about, you may not be able to find a suitable snack for your diet, and having something to munch on is better than going through a drive-through for french fries.
+Once you are out and about, you may not be able to find a suitable snack for your diet.
+Having something to munch on is better than going through a drive-through for French fries.

-Jeanine Friesen authors The Baking Beauties, a blog dedicated to recipes for those on a gluten-free diet, because she believes no one should have to go without.
+Jeanine Friesen authors Faithfully Gluten Free, a blog dedicated to recipes for those on a gluten-free diet, because she believes no one should have to go without.